Professor, Department of Cell Biology

 Chanin Bldg., Room 416

-The main interest of our lab is how the DNA replication program in mammalian cells is organized and regulated, with a current focus on human and mouse embryonic stem (ES) cells.
+The main interest of our lab is how the DNA replication program in mammalian cells is organized and regulated.
+We are currently focused on understanding the role of genomic instability at human chromosomal fragile sites in cancer, aging disorders related to trinucleotide repeat expansion, telomere replication and reprogramming of DNA replication in human embryonic stem (ES) cells.

 Genome instability that occurs in the early development of many cancers and other diseases is thought to be caused by replication fork stalling.
 This is clinically relevant since most current cancer therapies are based on radiation or chemotherapeutic agents that stall or block forks.
 Manipulating cellular responses to fork stalling may therefore prove crucial in improving effectiveness of current chemotherapies.